This Simple Playdough Recipe Lets You Make and Bake Playdough Sculptures

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Not wanting to discourage his creativity or decrease his sensory and tactical playtime, I had to come up with a creative solution.
+Not wanting to discourage my son’s creativity or decrease his sensory and tactical playtime, I had to come up with a creative solution.
 Turning to my former pastry chef career, I started making homemade playdough.
-The supplies needed to make playdough from scratch are less expensive than purchasing store-bought dough and it takes less than 15 minutes to make.
-Plus, baking homemade playdough seemed safer than using chemically processed sculpting material in my oven.
+Here’s what makes it superior to the store-bought stuff:

-Large batches of dough are easy to portion to monitor how much or how little playdough my son plays with.
-While he still loves keeping his sculptures, baking his art has become a new activity for one-of-a-kind home decor and gifts for holidays, birthdays, and just-because occasions.
+What initially started as a way to save money on pricey store-bought playdough has evolved into something more.
 Making and baking playdough has helped encourage his creative side, teach him how to be responsible for his things, decide what he wants to keep or not, and introduce the concept of a homemade gift being more valuable than something store-bought.
+While my son still loves keeping his sculptures, baking his art has become a new activity for one-of-a-kind home decor and gifts for holidays, birthdays, and just-because occasions.

 Prep time 5 minutes